scikit-hep/uproot5/docs-sphinx/basic.rst

 Large datasets usually consist of many files, and abstractions like `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ simplify multi-file workflows by making a collection of files look like a single file.

-Uproot's :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` takes a step in the opposite direction: it breaks single-file access into batches, and designing a workflow around batches is like designing a workflow around files.
+Uproot's :ref:`uproot.behaviors.TBranch.HasBranches.iterate` takes a step in the opposite direction: it breaks single-file access into batches, and designing a workflow around batches is like designing a workflow around files.
 To apply such an interface to many files, all that is needed is a way to express the list of files.

-The :doc:`uproot.behaviors.TBranch.iterate` function (as opposed to the :py:meth:`~uproot.behaviors.TBranch.HasBranches.iterate` method) takes a list of files as its first argument:
+The :doc:`uproot.behaviors.TBranch.iterate` function (as opposed to the :ref:`uproot.behaviors.TBranch.HasBranches.iterate` method) takes a list of files as its first argument:

 .. code-block:: python